oernster/joystickgremlin-vpcleds/README.md

 g) If you want a momentary button to be stateful then tick the retain state button and set colour values for the second state press.

-h) You can also define the ability to blink between LED colour states and set a timer for this.
+h) You can also define the ability to blink between primary and secondary LED colour states and set a timer for this; note that the deactivation LED colour(s) are separate from these 2 sets of LED colours.
 Ensure you choose the correct button type as the check box for this; either hold/momentary button in the relevant blink checkbox.
-Ensure you set the State 2 colour values for the blinking alternate LED colour setup.
+The activated LED timer will be ignored in this scenario.

 3) Repeat the creation of an instance and setup for each button press on your device that you want.